27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 4. Where do reasonable people land between the two positions, and why?

-Avoid both-sides-ism — be willing to say one view is stronger if it is.
+Avoid false balance.
+Be willing to say one view is stronger if it is.
 But show me the real disagreement.

-I want to understand [concept] well enough to use it / talk about it intelligently in 10 minutes.
+I want to understand [concept] well enough to use it or talk about it intelligently.

 I already know: [what you know]